 Included in our consolidated financial statements are the accounts of the Company and our subsidiaries, Gilder Tech Ventures Inc. (incorporated on March 26, 2003, wholly-owned) and Nex Connectivity Solutions Inc. (incorporated on March 25, 2003, 51% owned).
 5G Wireless, a Singapore company, owns the remaining 49% of Nex Connectivity Solutions.
 Our consolidated balance sheet reflects as a minority interest 5G Wireless's 49% interest in the book value of net assets of Nex Connectivity Solutions.
-The value of the minority interest of 5G Wireless is \$Nil as of May 31, 2004 and August 31, 2004 due to the fact that the interest of 5G Wireless in the cumulative net losses of Nex Connectivity Solutions is greater than the contribution of 5G Wireless to Nex Connectivity Solutions.
+The value of the minority interest of 5G Wireless is nil as of February 29, 2004 due to the fact that the interest of 5G Wireless in the cumulative net losses of Nex Connectivity Solutions is greater than the contribution of 5G Wireless to Nex Connectivity Solutions.
 On our statement of operations, we consolidate our accounts and those of our subsidiaries (including Nex Connectivity Solutions).
-Our consolidated income or losses are reduced by 5G Wireless's 49% minority interest share in the net income or loss of Nex Connectivity Solutions to the extent of its contributed capital.
+Our consolidated income or losses are reduced by 5G Wireless's 49% minority interest share in the net income or loss of Nex Connectivity Solutions.